 Other Considerations for Use

 Talk to your doctor before using CoQ10 if you have liver disease or take medications that carry a risk of liver damage.
 MayoClinic.com reports one study which found CoQ10 altered thyroid levels.
-If you suffer from any condition that affects your thyroid gland, discuss this with your doctor.
+If you have any condition that affects your thyroid gland, discuss this with your doctor.